leancodepl/flutter_corelibrary/packages/leancode_lint/README.md

 ```

 2. In your `analysis_options.yaml` add `include: package:leancode_lint/analysis_options.yaml`.
 You might want to exclude some files
    (e.g generated json serializable) from analysis.

-4. Enable the `custom_lint` analyzer plugin in `analysis_options.yaml`.
+3. Enable the `custom_lint` analyzer plugin in `analysis_options.yaml`.
 You can customize lint rules by adding a `custom_lint` config
-with `rules` like in the example below.
+   with a `rules` section.

-5. Run `flutter pub get` in your project main directory and restart your IDE.
+4. Run `flutter pub get` in your project main directory and restart your IDE.
 You're ready to go!

+Example `analysis_options.yaml`:

 ```yaml
 include: package:leancode_lint/analysis_options.yaml